-- 23A (1) Accountable institutions and Reporting Institutions must have appropriate risk management and monitoring systems in place to determine whether clients and beneficial owners are Prominent Influential Persons. - (2) Where a client or beneficial owner has been identified through such systems to be Prominent Influential Persons an accountable institution or reporting institution must - a. obtain approval from senior management of that accountable institution before establishing a business relationship with such new client, or in case of an existing client, obtain approval from the directors, partners or senior management of that accountable institution to continue the business relationship with the client; - b. conduct enhanced ongoing monitoring of the business relationship; and - c. take measures to identify, as far as reasonably possible, the source of wealth and funds. - (3) Section (2) applies to Family Members and known Close Associates of a Prominent Influential Persons - (4) An accountable institution and reporting institution which contravenes or fails to comply with subsections (1), (2) and (3) commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment."
+- 23A (1) Accountable institutions and Reporting Institutions must have appropriate risk management and monitoring systems in place to determine whether clients and beneficial owners are Prominent Influential Persons. - (2) Where a client or beneficial owner has been identified through such systems to be Prominent Influential Persons an accountable institution or reporting institution must - a. obtain approval from senior management of that accountable institution before establishing a business relationship with such new client, or in case of an existing client, obtain approval from the directors, partners or senior management of that accountable institution to continue the business relationship with the client; - b. conduct enhanced ongoing monitoring of the business relationship; and - c. take measures to identify, as far as reasonably possible, the source of wealth and funds. - (3) Section (2) applies to Family Members and known Close Associates of a Prominent Influential Persons - (4) The Director of the Centre may determine the handling of a Prominent Influential Person who is no longer entrusted with a prominent public position or function domestically or in a foreign country, or a prominent function by an international organization, or their close associate or family member. - (5) An accountable institution and reporting institution which contravenes or fails to comply with subsections (1), (2) and (3) commits an offence and is liable to a fine not exceeding N\$100 million or, where the commission of the offence is attributable to a representative of the accountable institution, to such fine or imprisonment for a period not exceeding 30 years, or to both such fine and such imprisonment." - 4.16.

-4.16.
 Amendment to section 24 of the Financial Intelligence Act, 2012 (Act No 13 of 2012) as amended